Advocate for Elder Rights

-Volunteers receive 12 hours of classroom training, provider orientation and complaint handling and are then state certified.
+No experience necessary.
+Volunteers receive 12 hours of classroom training, provider orientation and complaint handling and are then certified by the State of Ohio.

-Gain skills in problem solving, mediating and negotiating along with making a difference in the lives of residents of all ages.
+Gain skills in problem solving, negotiation and mediation, along with making a difference in the lives of residents of all ages.

 2800 Euclid Avenue, Suite 200, Cleveland, OH 44115, US